levyofi/Stark_et_al_GCB_2023/Data/Readme.txt

-Here are all the datasets used in for the modelling and visuallzing in the manuscript:
+Here are all the datasets used for the modelling and visualization in this study:
-"Looking  for some shade?
-The importance of rocks compared to vegetation as a thermoregulatory refuge for desert lizards"
+"# The critical role of microhabitat diversity in extreme environments"